roob-p/SunshineCaptureSwitcher/README.md

 <br>

 ### 🔄 Boot task for Autologon and No Password
-- v1.0.5 adds a third scheduled task for scenarios with `Autologon` enabled or `no password` is set.
+- v1.0.5 adds a third scheduled task for scenarios where `Autologon` is enabled or `no password` is set.
 - This task runs an intermediate script (`Wait for Desktop (Autologon and no-pw).exe`) which waits until the desktop has focus before launching `Sunshine WGC`.
 This is necessary because directly executing`Sunshine WGC` during a traditional login (with a password) causes streaming to fail, as `Sunshine WGC` would start before the password prompt appears.
 - When the desktop is ready, you need to click on it with the mouse to launch of `Sunshine WGC`.
 - If you don't use `Autologon` and have a password, you can disable this task by running `Deactivate autologon and no-pw trigger.exe` or `Delete autologon and no-pw trigger.exe`.